loganmarchione/loganmarchione.com/content/posts/2022/09p1/index.md

 ```

+## Goals

+Without having to reinstall Proxmox, the easiest way to add storage was to add 2x SATA SSDs.
+My goals were to:

+1. Install two SSDs into my case
+1. Verify the SSDs work, firmware is up to date, etc...
-My goal is to install two SSDs into my case, setup a ZFS mirror of the two disks, and then move my VMs/CTs to that storage.
-This will leave only Proxmox on the 970 Pro.
+1. Setup a ZFS mirror of the two disks
+1. Move my VMs/CTs to that storage (this will leave only Proxmox on the 970 Pro)

 {{< img src="20220901_002.png" alt="zfs mirror" >}}

-Although a ZFS mirror will only be able to write as fast a single disk, it will be able to read as fast as the number of disks in the mirror (i.e., two disks).
+I'll be covering the former two steps in this post, and the latter in another.

 # Disks

 ## Disk selection

-The [DeskMini H470](https://www.asrock.com/nettop/Intel/DeskMini%20H470%20Series/index.asp#Specification) has the following storage options:

-- 2x SATA 6Gb 2.5-inch 7mm/9.5mm
-- 1x M.2 Socket 2280 PCIe Gen3 (my NVMe SSD is installed here)
-- 1x M.2 Socket 2280 PCIe Gen4 (requires 11th Gen Intel CPU)

-Without having to reinstall Proxmox, the easiest way to add storage was to add 2x SATA SSDs.

 I spent way too much time deciding on SSDs.
 I knew I wanted enterprise-grade SSDs, which have power-loss protection and are generally rated for more writes than consumer SSDs.
 However, enterprise-grade SSDs are hard to find new on sale to the general public.
 Although I did look on eBay, I wanted the warranty that came with a new drive.
 Below were my options (for comparision, I added the 970 Pro to the list).